vexelon-dot-net/currencybg.server/README.md

 Add all supported `sources` manually to the Firestore database.

 Create a production configuration file at `src/main/resources/cbg.properties`.
+Set the `gcp.project.id` and `gcp.firebase.url` configuration properties.

 To deploy to GCP run: